MinaProtocol/mina/rfcs/0039-minaform-tool-design.md

 ## Motivation
 [motivation]: #motivation

-The goal is to standardize community-oriented and internal qa networks with a simple tool to ensure that the process for creating and deploying a new testnet is coda-reviewed, documented, and standard across all deployment scenarios.
+The goal is to standardize community-oriented and internal qa networks with a simple tool to ensure that the process for creating and deploying a new testnet is code-reviewed, documented, and standard across all deployment scenarios.
 As of this RFC, additional requirements for community members themselves or external partners to make use of this tooling is out-of-scope but the goal is that this implementation will be easier to maintain and extend as needs arise.

 The following issues with the existing system were reported by at least one person as "pain points" that consume time/debugging effort when deploying networks: